Analyst in Central Edinburgh & Online

 What is Psychoanalysis?

-A psychoanalyst works with individuals or couples to use psychoanalysis and other methods to work through personal issues, problems with interactions or relationships and developmental problems that may have led to symptoms like mental health complaints, personal distress or relationship difficulties.
+A psychological analyst works with individuals or couples to use psychoanalysis, hypno-analysis, behavioural analysis and other methods to work through personal issues, problems with interactions or relationships and developmental problems that may have led to symptoms like mental health complaints, personal distress or relationship difficulties.
 A psychoanalyst works with the person or couple, he or she does not “treat” the condition.
-Different psychoanalysts work with one or more of the styles mentioned above.
+Different analysts work with one or more of the styles mentioned above.
 Although some organisations have tried to “capture” the title, it is unregulated and describes a broad range of approaches.
 Thus several professional bodies accredit therapists to use this title (among others).
 Different psychoanalysts use different forms of analysis, including those that predate the work of Freud, with whom the term is often equated.

 How does psychoanalysis work?